 - Supporting collaborative new enrichment activities to create unique opportunities to prepare trainees to work at the boundaries of traditional disciplines, generating new insights and innovative research programs.
 This includes opportunities for mentorship, education, and training of oneself, partners, and a pipeline of more junior professionals dedicated to research, education and service at the interface of public health and medicine.

 - Uniting Institute, Center, and Core leadership under a shared vision and strategy and with new resources for growth.
 This enables the Institute to leverage win-win resource commitments with academic divisions and departments, which will, in turn, benefit from the Institute's rich environment for mentorship and efficient, high-yield research operations.

-The founding Centers of the Institute expand, enhance, and complement existing Northwestern University research programs.
+The Centers of the Institute expand, enhance, and complement existing Northwestern University research programs.
 Centers focus on critical areas of innovation at the intersection of public health and medicine.
 To ensure strong cohesiveness among varied activities within IPHAM, Centers are intended to have some overlapping membership, education and training aims, and research priorities.
 Centralized coordination of IPHAM's core resources facilitates collaboration between diverse professionals and research programs, thereby attracting new leaders and collaborators whose interests span across different centers, academic departments, and schools.
-Through this new structure, FSM will provide an exciting nexus of activities focused across the spectrum of discovery to public health practice.
+Through this new structure, Feinberg will provide an exciting nexus of activities focused across the spectrum of discovery to public health practice.